Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 10/23

+1. Flex-end: Start at the end of the main axis;
+2. Align-self: aligns a single item in a flexbox.
+3. +x: One of three annotations on a variables for the number of coercion to a specific number.
+4. NGINX: A server application, like Apache or Puma.
+5. Immutable Data Structures: A new way of storing information is such a way that the data structure is not rebuilt everytime    in new memory - the goal is the make apps run faster.
+6.

 ## 10/22:
 1. Built a React skeleton.
 Need to memorize webpack config file.
 2. IDE - Integrated Development Env.